shakeel-faiz/FF/04Apr-15/ogg.md

+### Discover the OGG format, a versatile and open-source multimedia container.
+Learn about its use of Vorbis and Theora codecs for efficient audio and video compression, and explore its advantages over MP3 for high-quality streaming and playback.

 ## What is the OGG Format?

 OGG is a widely used format for audio files, known for being free and open to everyone.
 You'll recognize OGG files by their .ogg extension.
 They use a codec called Vorbis to compress audio data, making files smaller without losing much quality, which is more efficient than MP3 compression.